DinoDevs/GladiatusCrazyAddon/FEATURES.md

 	- [ ] Hide the last row (guide line) of mercenaries' tooltips (better compare view)
 	- [ ] Display for each mercenary its tooltip when on mercenaries
 	- [x] ✎	Extra stats shown on item images (only on food for now) (what else?)
+	- [x] More min-levels in search options (from min to max item levels you can see, with a step of 2)